ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ### **ScActionInitiatedAgent**

 In multi-agent systems most of the agents are implemented to execute actions initiated by other agents.
-While `ScAgent` is useful to create broad event handling logic, using it to handle action initiations requires some boilerplate.
+While `ScAgent` is useful to generate broad event handling logic, using it to handle action initiations requires some boilerplate.
 We've implemented another agent class to make it easier for our users to implement action-executing agents.
 Implementing these agents requires passing action class node rather than checking initiation condition manually.

 This class can be only used for agents that should be triggered by generating an output sc-arc from `action_initiated` class node.